 some kind of animal perhaps...

 Contact us to make your purchase.
-Once the number of teams and hunt date are confirmed you will be sent an invoice and the materials once payment is received.
+Once the number of participants and hunt date are confirmed you will be sent an invoice and the materials once payment is received.

 In general we need to confirm details 7 working days before your hunt date.
 To organise a hunt on shorter notice contact us and we'll see what we can do.